Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 233,500 jobs for Health Specialties Professor in 2016.
+In 2016, there was an estimated number of 233,500 jobs in the United States for Health Specialties Professor.
 New jobs are being produced at a rate of 25.9% which is above the national average.
 The Bureau of Labor Statistics predicts 60,500 new jobs for Health Specialties Professor by 2026.
-The BLS estimates 25,800 yearly job openings in this field.
+There will be an estimated 25,800 positions for Health Specialties Professor per year.

 undefined